neema20/SimplyU/README.md

 **The Build Archives are now .7z files; they're Password Protected for Security Purposes.
 The Password is "d2fd34".
 Let me know if you don't like this change.
 This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
 Even though it contains nothing Malicious.**

+###Release 0.9.0:
+**NOTE:** This is a Nightly, and is not Intended for normal use.
+Do proceed with caution!
+* Working on the new Layout
+* Added more homebrew options
+* The new layout now separates homebrew by their category.

 ###Release 0.8.1:
 * Fixed some minor issues